-From our Board of Directors to the folks serving you delicious lobster dinners throughout Festival Week, all are volunteers who give their time and energy to make the Maine Lobster Festival run.
+From our Board of Directors to the folks serving you delicious lobster dinners throughout Festival Week, volunteers give their time and energy to make the Maine Lobster Festival run smoothly.
 For eleven months, our Board of Directors is busy planning for the upcoming festival.
-For three weeks prior to the festival, volunteers start to get the grounds set up to meet all of our visitors’ expectations upon arrival.
+For three weeks prior to the festival, volunteers work diligently to get the grounds set up in order to meet all of our visitors’ expectations upon arrival.

 All proceeds raised from the festival are given directly back to the Rockland area communities in the forms of donations, grants, scholarships, and gifts.

 This is where you come in.

 We are looking for volunteers to sign up for the 75th annual Maine Lobster Festival and we have a job for everyone!
 Whether it’s helping to set up or taking down tents, cooking the thousands of lobsters we will serve this year, or taking tickets at one of the gates, we need your help.
 In return, you will receive one of our coveted Volunteer T-shirts and our eternal thanks for your hard work.
 Volunteers also receive 50% off any food items in our food tent.

 Please be specific about the job you would like to help with, and we can make it happen.

 Every year, more than 1,300 volunteers make this festival run – there wouldn't be a festival without them!
 Our volunteers come from all over the country.
 Local residents, summer residents, and vacationers of all ages volunteer for at least one 4-hour shift on the grounds.
 People plan their vacations around their obligation at the Festival.